F95Sam/UnRen/ur_tools/readme.md

 # Tool dir info
 This directory and the content is possibly just temporary.

-We need the tools and their dir present so we have a complete build environment for testing.
+We need the tools and their directory present so we have a complete build environment for testing.

 **The current tool versions:**